pulumi/docs/pulumi-hugo/themes/default/content/docs/tutorials/aws/_index.md

 {{< chooser language "typescript,python,go,csharp" / >}}
 {{< tutorials-index-aws >}}

-If you'd like to see a new tutorial, please [request one]( https://github.com/pulumi/docs/issues/new?title=New%20AWS%20Tutorial%20Request).
+If you'd like to see a new AWS tutorial, please [request one]( https://github.com/pulumi/docs/issues/new?title=New%20AWS%20Tutorial%20Request).
 Pull requests are also welcome!